norman/babosa/README.md

 library available.

-If none of these libraries are available, Babosa falls back to a simple module which only supports Latin characters.
+If none of these libraries are available, Babosa falls back to a simple module which **only** supports Latin characters.

 This default module is fast and can do very naive Unicode composition to ensure that, for example, "é" will always be composed to a single codepoint rather than an "e" and a "´" - making it safe to use as a hash key.
 But seriously - save yourself the headache and install a real Unicode library.

+If you are using Babosa with a language that uses the Cyrillic alphabet, Babosa requires either Unicode, Active Support or Java.

 ### Rails 3

-Most of Babosa's functionality is already present in Active Support/Rails 3.
+Some of Babosa's functionality is already present in Active Support/Rails 3.
-Babosa exists primarily to support non-Rails applications, and Rails apps prior to 3.0.
-Most of the code here was originally written for FriendlyId.
-Several things, like `tidy_bytes` and ASCII transliteration, were later added to Rails and I18N.

 Babosa differs from ActiveSupport primarily in that it supports non-Latin strings by default, and has per-locale ASCII transliterations already baked-in.
 If you are considering using Babosa with Rails 3, you should first take a look at Active Support's [transliterate](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Inflector.html#M000565) and [parameterize](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Inflector.html#M000566)